 - Medium/Tan skin: Warmer, golden, or olive hues are common.

-- Deep/Dark skin: Rich in melanin, with shades ranging from mocha to espresso.
+- Deep/Dark skin: Deep skin tones with rich melanin, with shades ranging from mocha to espresso.

 Test foundations on your jawline rather than your hand, as your face and hands often have different tones.